Ensembl/plant_tools/bench/repeat_libs/README.md

 ## 3) Align TE clusters and annotate Pfam domains

 In this step we'll use two scripts to annotate Pfam domains encoded in sequences within the clusters generated in step 2.

-Note that two predefined lists of Pfam domains are used as positive and negative controls.
+Note that two curated lists of Pfam domains are used as positive and negative controls.
-File [control_pos.list](./control_pos.list) contains protein domains commonly encoded in transposons.
+File [control_pos.list](./control_pos.list) contains a set of Pfam domains contained in coding sequences of bona fide TEs.
-Instead, [control_neg_NLR.list)](./control_neg_NLR.list) contains protein domains found in plant NLR genes, which are not transposons.
+Instead, file [control_neg_NLR.list](./control_neg_NLR.list) contains Pfam domains of NLR genes, curated by Carla Filippi.
+NLR genes are known to be often masked when masking repeated sequences in genomes (see https://www.nature.com/articles/s41477-018-0264-0) and are common accessory genes in plant pangenomes (https://doi.org/10.3389/fpls.2017.00184 , https://www.nature.com/articles/s41467-017-02292-8).

 ```
 perl annot_TEs.pl all_clusters/pangenome_matrix_genes_t0.tr.tab &>log.annot